Red-Rapious/MLP-Digits-Recognition/README.md

 - Activation function: the non-linear function used for each synapse.
   > Both [`sigmoid`](https://en.wikipedia.org/wiki/Sigmoid_function) and [`ReLU`](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) are implemented.

-Default parameters can be seen in the first row of results.
+Reference parameters can be seen in the first row of results.

 ## Dataset
 [![MNIST examples](assets/mnist-examples.png)](http://yann.lecun.com/exdb/mnist/)